Blood, plasma and stem cell donations are needed to provide crucial blood products to people who are seriously ill or who have suffered an accident.

 Permitted donations: Whole blood donation and plasma donation

 In the case of a ‘classic’ blood donation, the blood is taken directly from the donor and is not reintroduced back into the donor’s own circulatory system.
 This kind of donation is permitted according to the Prohibited List.
-Plasma donation is also permitted.
+The donation of plasma or plasma components at registered collection centers is also permitted.

 Prohibited donations: Thrombocyte or peripheral blood stem cell donation